 The application window for research project funding is in March.
 SLS announces the opening of applications for funding for infrastructure and outline projects separately.

-Applications for research and outline projects as well as proposals for infrastructure projects are submitted via the SLS’ online application system.
+Applications for research and outline projects are submitted via the SLS’ online application system.

 For more information, contact Head of Research Christer Kuvaja (phone: +358 40 152 2314, firstname.lastname@example.org@ajavuk.retsirhc ).